-How to Take the Train in China as a Foreigner?
+How to Take a Train in China as a Foreigner?

 Author's Profile Picture